fazi4888/dog/README.md

 In fact, there are only three frogs in the game no matter how many games are created.
 One for the animation and two for the game.

-All actors are stored in `PreloadedActor`.
+The reason is that all actors are stored in `PreloadedActor`.
 When a user starts a new game, `WorldLoader` simply takes actors out, resets them and draw them on the pane.
+No new frog is created.

 ### Limit User Input

-The maxlength of player's name is 8 and letters only.
+The player's name has a limitation of 8 characters and letters only.

 ## Finally

-I spent at least 100 hours on this project.
-Because of time, here are still some features that have not been added.
-But I do have tried my best.
+I spent at least 100 hours on this project and I did try my best.
+Because of time, there are still some features that have not been added.

 Thanks to my boyfriend for giving me the inspiration of 2-player mode and I beat him in the game :)